KevinTheMix/CheatSheets/WPF.md

     {Binding}

-Specific property in current data context ("Path=" is default property of Binding):
+A specific public property (not a variable!) in current data context ("Path=" is default property of Binding):

     {Binding NameOfProperty}
     {Binding Path=NameOfProperty}